 However, if you wish to know more about what to avoid in pregnancy, as well as other oils with positive track records for use, please join us for the Essential Oils in Pregnancy course.
 This course focuses on the safe and appropriate use of essential oils, especially those with clinical evidence supporting their use.
 It also discusses how to use some CO2 extracts, absolutes, hydrosols/hydrolats, whole herbs, herbal teas, and herbal infused oils.
 You will walk away knowing which essential oils to avoid and how to use safe and efficacious essential oils to address pregnancy concerns.

 Interested in deepening your knowledge and application of essential oils during pregnancy?
-Join Sherilyn for her new live online course beginning July 19th:
+Join Sherilyn for her online course:

 To learn more about Essential Oils in Pregnancy check out our online course HERE!

 Abbaspoor, Z., & Mohammadkhani, S.L.
 (2013).
 Lavender aromatherapy massage in reducing labor pain and duration of labor: A randomized controlled trial.
 African Journal of Pharmacy and Pharmacology, 7(8), 426-430.